truemagic-coder/nemo-agent/README.md

 ## How It Works

-Nemo Agent uses the Mistral-Nemo language model to interpret your task description.
+Nemo Agent uses the mistral-nemo LLM to interpret your task description.
 It generates a project structure and necessary files based on the task.
 The AI writes Python code to implement the requested functionality.
 Nemo Agent can execute various development tasks like creating virtual environments, installing dependencies, and running tests.